PaoloCremo/lensing/README.md

 # lens models

-amps files: ..._FP    means for phase  and with the normalization factor phi_m
+amps files: ..._FP    means for phase  and with the normalization factor phi_m </br>
-            ..._norm  means long array and                ''
+            ..._norm  means long array and with the normalization factor phi_m </br>
-            ..._FP_nn means for phase  and WITHOUT normalization ...       means long array and         ''
+            ..._FP_nn means for phase  and WITHOUT normalization </br>
+            ...       means long array and WITHOUT normalization </br>

 m1 = m2 = 5*10^7</br>